manuelkasper/AS-Stats/README.md

   	- IP address of router (= source IP of NetFlow datagrams)
   	- SNMP interface index of interface (use "show snmp mib ifmib ifindex" to find out)
-  	- a short "tag" (12 chars max., alphanumerics only) that will be used internally (e.g. for RRD DS names)
+  	- a short "tag" (12 chars max., a-z A-Z 0-9 _ only) that will be used internally (e.g. for RRD DS names)
   	- a human-readable description (will appear in the generated graphs)
   	- a color code for the graphs (HTML style, 6 hex digits)